poorguy6295/minipipeline/README.md

 ### Caveat

 - Yugabyte DB and Table must be created before CDC stream

   - CDC stream only cover whatever table exists at the time of CDC creation

+- Debezium server will fail if CDC stream id have no table subcription